 GET /v1/persons/{person_id}/identifications/{id}Click here to view the full API reference.

-personresource. - The status of all the CDD-related properties must be
+personresource. - All CDD-related properties must be

 To comply with the Foreign Account Tax Compliance Act (FATCA), Solaris is required to perform checks to determine whether the customer is subject to US tax law.
 These checks are in addition to the self-declaration during the Legal and Compliance screen.